 So then, you can feel more comfortable being who you truly are?

-• The origins of the widely read Proust Questionnaire
+• What are the origins of the widely read Proust Questionnaire

 • The questions themselves

-• The insight it has given me after taking it
+• Some insights it has given me after taking it

-Long before he became a renowned French novelist and essayist of the early 20th Century, Marcel Proust, walked into a party one day at the age of 14 to help celebrate the birthday of his good friend Antoinette Faure.
+Long before he became a renowned French novelist and essayist of the early 20th Century, Marcel Proust walked into a party one day at the age of 14 to celebrate the birthday of his good friend Antoinette Faure.

-She already had a game or “confession album” going which consisted of several questions inside a large book.
+She already had a game or “confession album” going which consisted of several questions inside a large book (not so modern).

 • “Who are your favorite heroes of fiction?”